Singapore company to start clinical safety trials in humans for potential COVID-19 treatment

 This is an important milestone for drug development against infectious diseases, Prof Ooi said, adding that getting into clinical trials usually takes about two or three years.

-However, he cautioned that many drugs fail at clinical trial stage and do not get licenses.
+However, he cautioned that many drugs fail at clinical trial stage and do not get licences.

 “There's still a lot of work for us to do,” he said.